The Foggy Battle Inside: Experiencing a Head Cold

 How long does a head cold last?

-The duration of a head cold can vary, but most cases resolve within 7 to 10 days.
+The duration of a head cold can vary, but most cases within 7 to 10 days.
 During the first few days, symptoms tend to be more severe and gradually improve over time.
 However, it is not uncommon for the symptoms to persist for up to two weeks, especially if the individual has a weakened immune system.
 It is important to rest, stay hydrated, and manage symptoms with over-the-counter medications to promote faster recovery.

 How can I relieve the symptoms of a head cold?